CarmeloXue/transfer_system/README.md

 Below are the status of the transaction:

 - Pending.
 Transacion in pending status will not have any fund changes in any account.
 A pending transaction means all users are valid and the transaction can be made when service recieve this request based on user's balance.
 - Processing.
-Transaction in pending status indicates source account have been deducted.
-Service start to deduct exact amount from source account.
+Transaction in processing status indicates both account have tried to send/recieve fund.
 - Fulfiled.
-Transaction in Fulfiled status indicates destination account have been topped up.
-Service add exact amount to destination account.
+Transaction in Fulfiled status indicates source balance have been deduct and destination balance have been added.
 - Failed.
-Transaction in Refunded status indicates previous tried, but the try action timeout in CreateTransaction api, so I'll call Cancel, to cancel the tried
+Transaction in Failed status indicates fund was never moved successfully, it can be request validation failed, or try timeout.

 ### Fund Movement Stage